 The MA Thesis

 All students complete a 30 to 70 page double-spaced paper, modeled on a professional journal article.
 The average MA thesis is 40 double-spaced pages in length.
 With their preceptor’s assistance, students can approach any UChicago faculty member as their MA thesis advisor.
-That normally follows the completion of the MA Proposal Workshop in May, when students have a developed sense of their research question, relevant literatures, and intended research design.
+That normally follows the completion of the MA Proposal Workshop toward the end of your first year, when students have a developed sense of their research question, the relevant literatures, and their intended research design.
 Formally the MA thesis has three stages.
 Students complete a 5-page MA proposal that must be approved by the Faculty Reader; they then agree on a submission timeline for receipt of the first draft; the Faculty Reader and preceptor each take two weeks to respond with comments; and the student completes and submits the revised version for detailed evaluations from both readers.

 UChicago seminars are designed to take students who may have had little or no exposure to the graduate literatures in a particular area, and bring them right up to speed with the most current research in the field.
 An important consequence is that the seminars move very fast.
 Courses with heavy reading loads may require 300 pages per week; more technical or methodologically oriented classes often have weekly problem sets, with midterm and final exams.
 Students take three courses in each of the Fall, Winter, and Spring quarters.
 Why does the University of Chicago choose an academic curriculum this ambitious and intellectually intense?
 You will know the distinct pleasure of feeling smarter each Friday than you were at the beginning of the week.

 Timeline for Degree